it-gorillaz/configify/README.md

 ### Overwrite Default Options

-You can overwrite default module otions by providing an object as argumento to the `forRootAsync()` method:
+You can overwrite default module options by providing an object as argument to the `forRootAsync()` method:

 ```js
 /**